LoRyder1/LoRyder1.github.io/unit1_projects/ember-js.md

   **Models**
     Every route has an associate model, containing the data associated with the current state of the application.
 While one can use jQuery to load JSON objects from a server adn use those objects as models, most applications use a model library such as Ember Data to handle this.

+  **Templates**
+    Templates are used to build the application's HTML and are written with teh HTMLBars templating language.
+(HTMLBars is a variation of the Handlebars that builds DOM elements rather than a String.)

+  **Components**
+    A component is a custom HTML tag, Behaviour is implemented using JavaScript and its appearance is defined using HTMLBars templates.
+Components "own" their data.
+They can also be nested and can communicate with their parent components through actions (events).
+Other component libraries such as Polymer can also be used with Ember.

+  **Services**
+    Services are just singleton objects to hold long-lived data such as user sessions.

+Ember also provides dependency injection, declarative two-way data binding computed properties, and automatically-updating templates.